deadlydog/deadlydog.github.io/_posts/2013-03-18-using-msbuild-to-publish-a-vs-2012-ssdt-sqlproj-database-project-the-same-way-as-a-vs-2010-dbproj-database-project.md

 </pre>
 </div>

 You could also instead just call MSBuild using the Build target with the PublishToDatabase parameter (which might actually be the safer bet); whatever you prefer.
-I have found that once the database project is built once, as long as no changes are made to it then subsequent “builds” of the project only take a second or two since it detects that no changes have been made and skips doing the build.
+I have found that once the database project is built once, as long as no changes are made to it then subsequent "builds" of the project only take a second or two since it detects that no changes have been made and skips doing the build.

 If you have any questions or feedback, let me know.